NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 version.

-The IM choice impacts other elements of the configuration file and of the archive generation such as: some contents of the SPICEDS file and the templates used for the generation of PDS artifacts.
+The IM choice impacts other elements of the configuration file and of the archive generation such as some contents of the SPICEDS file and the templates used for the generation of PDS artifacts.
 These impacts are described in the appropriate sections.